bklevence/foundry-docker-raspi/README.md

 # foundry-docker-raspi
-How I selfhosted Foundry VTT with Docker on my RasPi.
+Selfhosting Foundry VTT with Docker on a RasPi with Asset Data Folders on a USB Thumbdrive.

 Keeping this as a mess of markdown for now, will try to comeback and clean up as well as post example files...

 Initial help from here: